 The overarching goal of the initiative is to improve health outcomes and the experiences of care for people with diabetes.
 Key to this is understanding the patient's perspective and organising care around their needs.

-The initiative includes a series of key focus areas that will guide partners to develop coordinated and integrated care at the local level.
+The initiative includes six key focus areas that will guide partners to develop coordinated and integrated care at the local level.

 For more information on: